 Mick didn’t like sharing her attention with anything, even school.
 Archer was willing to bet he even bitched about her going to Brody’s memorial service.
 Not that he bothered going with her for support or anything.
 He likely wouldn’t attend the actual burial, either, once the coroner had finished with Brody’s body.

-Archer waited a few more minutes just to be sure before hiking his backpack up to his shoulder and slinking across campus.
-As much as he would seethe about being ditched—again—the entire way home, he’d be over it before he talked to Viv next.
+Archer waited a few more minutes, just to be sure Viv wouldn’t show, before hiking his backpack up to his shoulder and slinking across campus.
+As much as he would seethe the entire way home about being ditched—again—he’d be over it before he talked to Viv next.
 Staying angry at Vivian?
 Never one of his strong points.

-Past brick buildings and barren trees, Archer was almost home free from the crowds of people moving from one class to the next, coming and going like the tide.
-And inevitably, someone dashed by and, in their hurry, slammed their shoulder into him with enough force that he stumbled, backpack hitting the ground.
+Walking past brick buildings and barren trees, Archer was almost free from the crowds of people moving from one class to the next, coming and going like the tide, when someone dashed by and, in his hurry, slammed his shoulder into Archer with enough force that Archer stumbled, backpack hitting the ground.
 And someone—not the jerk who hit him and quickly vanished into the crowd—caught his arm to keep him from toppling over.

 He hated being grabbed.
 But he hated falling on his ass in front of a group of people even more.
 Fair trade.

 Rescuer-boy was taller than Archer by a few inches, so he had to look up to see his face, his dark eyes, and mousy brown hair.
 Every inch trim and lean where Archer was slim and willowy.
 The guy took one look at Archer’s tight-lipped expression and let him go, pocketing his hands.